microsoft/BotFramework-WebChat/README.md

 Add a WebChat channel to your registered bot, and paste in the supplied `<iframe>` code, which points at a WebChat instance hosted by Microsoft.
 That was easy, you're done!
 Please be aware that the version of said WebChat instance may lag behind the latest release.

-* Like using IFRAME but want more options, or to run the latest release, or a custom build?
+* Want more options, or to run the latest release, or a custom build?
 Read on.

 ### Easy: In your non-React website, run WebChat inline